nicksteinbauer/redbarncms/src/pages/industries-we-serve/telecom.md

 featuredpost: true
 featuredimage: /img/pxl_20210410_170711549-1-3-1-.jpg
 ---
 ### **Your permit is our priority!**

 #### Current number of 5G Permits in for Application: 72

 Time is of the essence, and as such, we work with multiple teaming partners for survey, structural engineering, and electrical engineering to get your project done.
-Our firm has offices across the nation in Washington, Ohio, and Florida and is ready to expand your network.
+Our firm has offices across the nation in Washington and Ohio and is ready to expand your network.

 **Our team brings:**\
 • Engineers who will work exclusively on your project\